Should I shave my head?

 In any case, once you shave your head you will be surprised by the ease of maintaining a bald look with little effort.

-Confidence and deliberation, that’s what you will feel once you have finally closed the door to the endless struggle with your hair.
-The release of shame and freedom gained is so worth it.
+Self confidence and deliberation, that’s what you will feel once you have finally closed the door to the endless struggle with your hair.
+The release of insecurity and freedom gained is so worth it.
 Remember you are not alone in this.
 Millions of people have faced the same issue at some point in their life.
 Once you’ve taken the decision, never look back.
 You rock it!

 Discovering your facial features